jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

     (i) a person must meet to install or remove an alcohol interlock device:
     (ii) a person with an alcohol interlock licence must meet to apply for the removal of an alcohol interlock device from the person's vehicle:
   (ib) specifying the circumstances in which the Agency may authorise the removal of an alcohol interlock device, whether or not the relevant person has met any criteria specified under paragraph (ia)﻿(ii):
-  (j) specifying the matters for which fees or charges are to be paid under this Act or any other enactment concerning land transport:
+  (j) specifying the matters for which fees or charges are to be paid under this Act or any other land transport Act:
   (k) providing for the collection of land transport related fees and charges:
   (l) prescribing forms for the purposes of this Act:
   (m) specifying the conditions, requirements, and other provisions that must be included in arrangements the Commissioner or an authorised officer may enter into for the purposes of section 97 with vehicle recovery service operators or storage providers, including provisions specifying or providing for—